mousepawmedia/devdocs/network/source/network/harbormaster_jenkins.rst

 Revision yet.
 If you add the tags ``#nobuild`` and/or ``#notest`` to the Subscribers field of the Revision, the build will not be triggered.

-..
-IMPORTANT:: Be aware that you *cannot* land a Revision until the tests have
+..  important:: Be aware that you *cannot* land a Revision until the tests have
     run.
 Thus, you'll want to ensure that you remove ``#nobuild`` and ``#notest`` from the Revision before your last update.